jswithalex/BACE-Winter2015/week2/topics.md

 ## Week 2 topics
 + review of week 1 (variables, strings, operators, conditionals)
+  + exercise:
+     for each of the following brackets in the form i've specified, create a variable for that word and then concatenate them into a sentence and print it
+    **FORM: My name is <FIRST NAME> <LAST NAME>.
+I am <AGE> years old.
+My favorite thing to do is <FAVORITE THING>.**
 + address concepts from reading, questions
 + arrays
   + collection of elements in an ordered sequence